8 Foods to Avoid for Weight Loss

 4. Sweets

-It should come as no surprise that sweets like candy, cookies, ice cream, or baked goods are usually made with added sugars that negatively impact your blood sugar.
+It should come as no surprise that sweets like candy, cookies, or baked goods are usually made with refined grains and added sugars that negatively impact your blood sugar.

-Even treats labeled "gluten-free" or "low-carb" may not be the best choice as they still can interfere with your weight loss goals.
-These foods have what is known as a "health halo," meaning the way they are packaged makes them appear like a healthy choice when often they really aren't.
+But even treats labeled "gluten-free" or "low-carb" may not be the best choice as they still can interfere with your weight loss goals.
+These foods have what is known as a "health halo," meaning the way they are packaged make them appear like a healthy choice when often they really aren't.

 The problem with supposed "healthy" treats is that they are also usually high in calories or other types of sweeteners.
 Once again, occasionally having a treat is okay, but keep it to a minimum if weight loss is your goal.